hyperledger/besu/docs/Reference/JSON-RPC-API-Methods.md

 ### eth_estimateGas

-Returns an estimate of how much gas is needed for the transaction to complete.
-The estimate process does not use gas and is not added to the blockchain as a transaction.
-The estimate can be greater than the amount of gas that the transaction actually uses, for reasons including EVM mechanics and node performance.
+Returns an estimate of how much gas is needed for a transaction to complete.
+The estimation process does not use gas and the transaction is not added to the blockchain.
+The resulting estimate can be greater than the amount of gas that the transaction actually uses, for various reasons including EVM mechanics and node performance.

 The `eth_estimateGas` call does not send a transaction.
-You must make a subsequent call to [eth_sendRawTransaction](#eth_sendRawTransaction) to execute the transaction.
+You must make a subsequent call to [eth_sendRawTransaction](#eth_sendrawtransaction) to execute the transaction.

 **Parameters**

-!!!note
-    The transaction call object parameters are the same as those for [eth_call](#eth_call), except that in `eth_estimateGas` all fields are optional.
-If you do not specify a `gas` amount in the transaction call object, Pantheon uses the `gasLimit` amount from the block at the head of the chain as the upper limit.
-If the amount of gas needed is higher than the estimated upper limit, the transaction might not have enough gas to execute.
+The transaction call object parameters are the same as those for [eth_call](#eth_call), except that in `eth_estimateGas`, all fields are optional.
+Setting a gas limit is irrelevant to the estimation process (unlike transactions, in which gas limits apply).

 *OBJECT* - [Transaction call object](JSON-RPC-API-Objects.md#transaction-call-object).